我如何知道自己拥有正确的类型?

 #3: It's Up to Sabrina to Decide her Best-Fit Type

-If someone, let’s say Sabrina, is going through the process of determining her type, it is going to come down to the moment when she reads multiple type descriptions and decides which one she thinks is the best description of her natural personality.
-However, it’s common for Sabrina to get mixed messages and be a little confused if her own determination is different than the results of her questionnaire.
+If someone, let’s say Sabrina, is going through the process of determining her 4-letter code, it is going to come down to the moment when she reads at least two type descriptions and decides which one she thinks describers her best.
+However, it’s common for Sabrina to get to see herself on both sides and be a little confused if her own determination is different than the results of her questionnaire.
 Which one is “right?”
 The answer is that the questionnaire results can be set aside in favor of what Sabrina has chosen for herself.

 从盲人问卷到类型教练验证器

-At this point, you may be wondering why people use the questionnaire at all if the “real” part of the verification process is when the participant has the aspects of personality type explained, they pick among those choices, and then read (at least) two descriptions to decide their best-fit.
-That’s the question we asked ourselves before we built our own system which dispenses with the questionnaire approach altogether.
+At this point, you may be wondering why people use the questionnaire at all if the “real” part of the verification process is when the participant goes through the process above and has determined their own best-fit 4-letter code.
+That’s the exact question we asked ourselves.

 Landing on Your Best-Fit Type